 There's a slightly higher risk if you produce your own food, particularly if this involves canning.

 But following food hygiene procedures and canning recommendations will reduce any risk.

-Don't eat food from bulging or damaged cans, and avoid eating foul-smelling preserved foods, foods stored at the incorrect temperature, and out-of-date foods.
+Do not eat food from bulging or damaged cans, and avoid eating foul-smelling preserved foods, foods stored at the incorrect temperature and out-of-date foods.

-In many cases of infant botulism, the specific cause isn't identified so it may not always be possible to prevent it.
+In many cases of infant botulism, the specific cause is not identified so it may not always be possible to prevent it.

-But you should avoid giving babies under the age of 1 honey as it's been known to contain Clostridium botulinum spores.
+But you should avoid giving honey to babies under the age of 1 as it's been known to contain Clostridium botulinum spores.

 People who inject heroin can get botulism.
 This is often through injecting heroin, contaminated with the bacteria, into the skin or muscles.

 The best way to avoid getting botulism is to stop using heroin.
 Find out more about how to get help for heroin addiction.